-Once you’ve selected “Add New Entry” you’ll be asked for some information, the name of the website, your username on the site and a URL that you would access the login page from.
+Once you’ve selected “Add New Entry” you’ll be asked for some information: the name of the website, your username on the site and the login page URL.
 Don’t enter a password just yet.

-Pro tip: for an added layer of security, don’t add card numbers to your database for online bank accounts.
-That way your username and account will always be separate for high-priority accounts.
+Pro tip: for an added layer of security, don’t add bank card numbers to your database.
+That way, high priority usernames and passwords will always be separated from low priority accounts.

 Finally, click the icon of the black dice/die on the right hand side of the new entry window, under the eye icon.